usjulija/personalPortfolioDeveloper/README.md

 # Personal portfolio

-This is my personal portfolio page, built with HTML SASS and ES6.
-Visuals are presented in SVG formal.
+This is my personal portfolio page, built with HTML, SCSS and ES6.
+Projects are added dynamically from data.json file using JavaScript fetch().

 [Online preview](https://www.julia-juls.com/)